 Friedrich A. Hayek and R. Buckminster Fuller were major public intellectuals concerned with the public policy debates about economic development, centralized planning and political freedom.
-From very different perspectives, they enlarged the mid-20th century public debate about the role of government planning in creating economic prosperity.
-Neither man pursued his agenda solely within the realms of academic conferences and scholarly journals.
-Each mounted the public stage, attracted publicity and sought influence with business leaders, politicians and government officials.
+From very different perspectives, they enlarged the mid-20th century, public debate about the role of large-scale planning in creating economic prosperity.
+Neither man pursued his agenda solely within the academic realm of scholarly journals.
+Each mounted the public stage, garnered publicity and sought influenced with business leaders, government officials and politicians.

-Hayek championed markets when many academic intellectuals favored planned economies.
+Hayek championed markets when most academic intellectuals favored planned economies.
 He saw classical liberalism as the basis of both prosperity and political liberty.
 Hayek thought that large-scale planning almost always led to results opposite of the announced goals of such planning.

 Fuller was an engineer, architect and social visionary.
-He championed large-scale planning and development by both governments and private enterprises.
+He championed large-scale planning and development by both government and enterprises.
 Unimpressed by both capitalism and socialism, Fuller argued that science, technology and industrialization were the drivers of economic prosperity, regardless of the political system of a country.
 He originated the concept of Spaceship Earth and argued for solving economic problems by addressing them at the global level.